arcus-azure/arcus.backgroundjobs/docs/preview/features/databricks/databricks-info-provider.md

 ```

 ### Measure finished job outcomes
-Measures the finished job runs by reporting the results as logging metrics.
+Measures the finished job runs by reporting the results as (multi-dimensional) metrics.

 This method is an combination of the previously defined method (**Getting finished jobs**) and calling an `ILogger` extension provided in this package (`ILogger.LogMetricFinishedJobOutcome`) which will write the finished job runs `JobRun` instances as metrics.